YoussefTarekElmalwany/YoussefTarekElmalwany/README.md

 ### 💫 About Me
 - 👦 I’m a 13-year-old self-taught **Front-End Developer**
-- 💻 I build modern websites using **React, Tailwind, Bootstrap**
+- 💻 I build responsive and modern websites using **HTML, CSS, JS, React, and Tailwind**
-- 🎯 My goal is to become a pro freelancer & web entrepreneur
+- 🎯 My goal is to become a professional freelancer & entrepreneur in tech
-- 🌱 Always learning and improving every single day
+- 🌱 Always learning and building awesome stuff

 ---